 Environmental sustainability risks are risks relating to the Company's ability to continue operating in a manner that does not compromise the health of the ecosystems in which it operates over the long term.
 As an international manufacturer of industrial explosives, industrial chemicals and fertilisers, IPL's operations have the potential to create environmental impacts such as soil and groundwater contamination.
 In addition, greenhouse gases are released through the manufacture of nitrogen-based products.
 IPL is committed to continuously improving the management processes and systems in place to make its operations and products more sustainable and has a strong focus on both abatement technologies and progressively increasing resource efficiencies to reduce its impact on the environment.
-The summary Sustainability Report on pages vi to x of the Annual Report also discusses the Company's approach to managing environmental impacts.
+The Sustainability section of the 2020 Annual Report also discusses the Company's approach to managing environmental impacts.